aws-samples/dify-self-hosted-on-aws/README.md

     * This is **only required** if you cannot access [PyPI](https://pypi.org/) from your vpc subnets.
 3. Copy all the dify container images in Docker Hub to an ECR repository.
     * To do this, you can simply run `npx ts-node scripts/copy-to-ecr.ts`.
 (You will also need to run `npm ci` before this.)
+        * You can create a repository with the name of `customEcrRepositoryName` by yourself, or the script creates one if it does not exist.
         * This script must be executed in an environment that has access to the Internet.
         * This script must be executed every time you change `difyImageTag` or `difySandboxImageTag` property.
     * This is **only required** if you cannot access [Docker Hub](https://www.docker.com/products/docker-hub/) from your vpc subnets.